klang812/programmer-language-selector/README.md

 ## Behavior

 ## Setup
-* _Clone the repository using this URL: https://github.com/klang812/programmer-language-selector_
+* _Clone the repository https://github.com/klang812/programmer-language-selector to your desktop._
+* _Navigate to the top level of the directory._
+* _Open programmer-language-selector/index.html in your browser._

 ## Known Bugs
 * _No known bugs at this time._